davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 ## Getting Started

 The following steps will help you get started using an open notebook to practice more open research.
-The steps below will also outline some improtant compoenents of digital scholarship that a notebook can help you achieve.
+The steps below will also outline some improtant components of digital scholarship that a notebook can help you achieve.

 ### Explore existing notebooks